Guidance for Wellcome Trust Centres and Africa and Asia Programmes

 If researchers based at the Centre or programme have contributed to research conducted elsewhere, Wellcome-funded co-authors should ensure their Wellcome funding is cited in line with our acknowledgement guidance.

 The Centre or programme should ensure that the provision of data, materials or technical assistance to external users is acknowledged in papers in line with best practice.

 Such papers would only fall under our open access mandate where a Wellcome-funded researcher at the Centre or programme appears as a co-author.

 Costs associated with open access publication should be split proportionately between the funders of the research in line with their relative contributions, as agreed by the paper’s authors.

-Where Wellcome has been the clear lead funder on a piece of research conducted at a Centre or MOP, then we will meet the full costs of open access publication.
+Where Wellcome has been the clear lead funder on a piece of research conducted at a Centre or programme, then we will meet the full costs of open access publication.